andwilley/Sched-GA/README.md

 -from app.state.events1 import events
 +from app.state.events3 import events
 ```
 - To change any of the parameters, just edit the values in `./app/ga/parameters.py`.
-Values chosen for the GA are in comments beside the values.
+Values chosen for the GA are in comments beside the values for reference if changed..
 - To see the hamming distance at the conclusion of the run, add the following parameter to the call to `main()` in `run.py` (This is time consuming).
 ```python
 print_hamming=True